sam-kinstlinger/Object_Tracking_KITTI/README.md

 # KITTI_YOLO
 This project demonstrates how to retrain a YOLOv8 model using the KITTI dataset for object detection tasks.
-It includes steps to prepare the dataset, convert annotations to YOLO format, split the data into training and testing sets, fine-tune the YOLO model, and evaluate its performance.
+The KITTI dataset is a widely-used benchmark for autonomous driving research, including rich annotations of objects such as cars, pedestrians, and cyclists.
+By fine-tuning YOLOv8 on this dataset, we aim to improve its performance on tasks specific to autonomous vehicle perception systems.
+This project includes steps to prepare the dataset, convert annotations to YOLO format, split the data into training and testing sets, fine-tune the YOLO model, and evaluate its performance.

 **Files**
 - Split_Dataset.py: Splits KITTI dataset into training and testing subsets